rixx/books.rixx.de/data/reviews/ann-leckie/provenance/index.md

 Provenance by *Ann Leckie* is set in the Ancillary universe, but doesn't have much to do with the Radch or any of the known characters.
 Instead, it's a pleasant little space-opera adventure.
-I enjoyed it a lot, even if it didn't have the same quality as the Ancillary trilogy – it clearly doesn't aim to be the same kind of book, and that worked for me.
+I enjoyed it a lot, even if it didn't have the same quality as the Ancillary trilogy – it clearly doesn't aim to be the same book, and that worked for me.
 The protagonist is young, sometimes clever, but noticeably inexperienced and often wrong.
-There are a couple of inconsistencies in her character, I'd say (both painfully insecure, and sufficiently sure of herself to pull off big plots of her own?), but having the inner view on a clever, but anxious person was pretty convincing, all things considered.
+There are a couple of inconsistencies in her character, I'd say (both painfully insecure, and sufficiently sure of herself to pull off big plots of her own?), but having the inner view on a clever, but anxious person was convincing, all things considered.
 As usual for Leckie, relationships are not really fleshed out (because, again, the protagonist is somewhat clueless, although we do get a very low-key romance), so it falls to the reader to notice interactions and draw conclusions.
 The worldbuilding was very good, as to be expected, and I'd have loved to see more of it, especially of the